Our Services

 If your sleepiness is severe, sudden, or affecting your safety (like dozing while driving), speak to a doctor promptly.

-If you experience sudden muscle weakness (cataplexy), vivid dream-like hallucinations when falling asleep, or sleep paralysis alongside your extreme sleepiness, you can take Ubie's free AI-powered symptom checker for Narcolepsy to help determine whether you should seek further medical evaluation.
+If you experience sudden muscle weakness (cataplexy), vivid dream-like hallucinations when falling asleep, or sleep paralysis alongside your extreme sleepiness, Ubie's free AI-powered Narcolepsy symptom checker can help you quickly assess whether these symptoms warrant immediate medical attention.

 Supplements are supportive tools — not substitutes for proper diagnosis.